All Episodes

 McCain can cover it by getting Republicans.

-And the dry bus will love him.
+And the drive-bys will love him.

-There's been a running dialogue.
+Constantly, Emmanuel said, there's been a running dialogue.

 Doesn't that just make your day?

-So uh a spokesman for McCain did not respond to several messages, but Mr. Gramnesty said that he and Mr. McCain were convinced that Obama was genuinely interested in working together with them on both domestic priorities and foreign policy.
+So a spokesman for McCain did not respond to several messages, but Mr. Gramnesty said that he and Mr. McCain were convinced that Obama was genuinely interested in working together with them on both domestic priorities and foreign policy.

 Gramnesty said, not only is it good politics, it gives you an insight into who we are dealing with.

-Yes, Lindsey Graham gaining insights on everyone in this love circle except us here.
+Yes, Lindsey Graham, gaining insights on everyone in this love circle except us here.

-I want you to sit down, folks, if you can, while I share with you the details of the latest story from CNN.
+I want you to sit down, folks, if you can, while I share with you the details of the latest story from CNN, the headline monumental expectations for Obama's inauguration address.

-President elect Obama's inaugural address is one of the most anticipated speeches in decades, with many expecting his words to be chiseled into marble someday.
+President-elect Obama's inaugural address is one of the most anticipated speeches in decades, with many expecting his words to be chiseled into marble someday.

 This is just comical.